doguhantsk/vrianovip/README.md

-# Virano - Single-page Showroom
+# VRIANO - Single-page Showroom

 Simple Flask-based single-page showroom for `Ayakkabı` and `Çanta` with an admin panel.